Transforming the Way We Grow Food

 With regenerative farming practices, we have the opportunity to create better economic and environmental conditions for Idaho's agriculture community that will last for future generations.

-TNC has continued to invest in this program by appointing Idaho native and long-time agriculture specialist, Brad Johnson, as the agriculture strategy manager.
-“Current agricultural practices are caught in a toxic cycle of high inputs of fertilizer, chemicals, and water while over-tilling the soil, which continues to degrade soil health, deplete water supplies, and affect our bottom line,” said Johnson.
+Idaho native and long-time agriculture specialist Brad Johnson is TNC’s senior regenerative agriculture advisor.
+“Current agricultural practices are caught in a toxic cycle of high inputs of fertilizer, chemicals and water while over-tilling the soil, which continues to degrade soil health, deplete water supplies and affect our bottom line,” says Johnson.
 “With regenerative farming practices, we have the opportunity to create better economic and environmental conditions for Idaho’s agriculture community that will last for future generations.”

 The Key Principles

-Regenerative Agriculture is a system of farming principles and practices that enriches soils, increases biodiversity, improves watersheds, reduces greenhouse gas emissions, and preserves the livelihoods of farmers, now and in the long run.
+Regenerative Agriculture is a system of farming principles and practices that enriches soils, increases biodiversity, improves watersheds, reduces greenhouse gas pollution and preserves the livelihoods of farmers, now and in the long run.

 TNC's program focuses on implementing six key principles of regenerative ag.